EngineMachiner/SM5-BGAnimations-Project/README.md

 # PSX BGAnimations Project

-This section of the project is for BG's Scripts.
+This section of the project is for #BGCHANGES.
-Please to add your own, add song's name to the right folder, and inside it, copy the sm file.
+To add your own, add the song's name to the right folder and use the correct naming.

 Credits: